abhishekagarwalnpl/QHAL-copy/specs/hal_architecture.rst

 The controlling hardware can now make circuit updates based upon a single circuit's results, without a significant proportion of qubit "dead time".

-In Level 1, the ability to make mid circuit measurements, and control of the QPU based on the measurement outcome, is included.
+In Level 1, the ability to make mid-circuit measurements, and control of the QPU based on the measurement outcome, is included.
 This requires the controlling device to make changes or store results on the gate time order on the quantum device and hence well below the